Delayed Concussion Symptoms

 You should not wait until symptoms of a concussion persist before seeking medical help.
 A medical professional should evaluate any notable head injury that results in immediate loss of consciousness, memory loss, headache, or other symptoms.

-Contact Our Gainesville Brain Injury Law Firm in North Central Florida
+Contact Our Ocala Brain Injury Law Firm in North Central Florida

-If you need legal assistance, contact the Gainesville brain injury lawyers at Allen Law Firm at your nearest location to schedule a free consultation today.
+If you need legal assistance, contact the Ocala brain injury lawyers at Allen Law Firm at your nearest location to schedule a free consultation today.

 We have three convenient locations in North Central Florida: